-Yet as strong a trend as ISAC has shown, the most significant factor highlighted in Figure 5 is the dramatic growth experienced in SURS funding between FY 1995 and FY 2008.
+Within the higher education budget, appropriations for SURS have captured a significant share of the funding since FY 2000 after accounting for inflation.
+The most significant factor highlighted in Figure 5 is the dramatic growth experienced in SURS funding between FY 2002 and FY 2009.
 Responding to legislation setting out a multi-year plan to bring SURS support in line with its obligations to employees who are or will retire from the State's public colleges and universities, SURS received a significant but absolutely essential budget boost to preserve the strength of the retirement program serving higher education.
-The 1995 "catch-up" law combined with the bond sale created a very large pension funding obligation that, along with rising Medicaid and other program costs, posed a severe challenge to the State's FY 2008 budget.
+The 1995 "catch-up" law combined with the bond sale created a very large pension funding obligation that, along with rising Medicaid and other program costs, posed a severe challenge to the State's FY 2009 budget.

 The Governor and General Assembly responded by approving PA 98-4, which reduced the State's required pension contributions to all systems by about \$1.2 billion in FY 2006 and \$1.1 billion in FY 2007 and recalculated the pension catchup amounts required in FY 2008, FY 2009 and FY 2010.
 SURS contributions were reduced to about \$167 million (from \$365 million) in FY 2006 and \$252 million (from \$432 million) in FY 2007.
-In FY 2008 the State is expected to fund the required SURS increment of \$89.3 million.
-Funding for SURS will primarily come from the State Pension Fund and a smaller amount from the GRF.
-SURS and ISAC funds do not fall under the governance of the Board of Trustees or administration of the University of Illinois.
-Even with improved investment earnings in the late 1990s, changes in accounting practices mandated by federal agencies, refinements in assumptions affecting long-term forecasts for pension liabilities and the creation of optional retirement plans, the growth rate in SURS support will continue to be
+However, in FY 2008 the State's contribution to SURS increased to \$340 million, an increment of \$88.2 million.
+In FY 2009 the State is expected to fund the required SURS increment of \$110.9 million.
+Funding for SURS will primarily come from the State Pension Fund and a smaller amount from the General Revenue Fund.
+SURS funds do not fall under the governance of the Board of Trustees or administration of the University of Illinois.
+Even with improved investment earnings in the late 1990s, changes in accounting practices mandated by federal agencies, refinements in assumptions affecting long-term forecasts for pension liabilities and the creation of optional retirement plans, the growth rate in SURS support will continue to be significant for many years.
+The General Assembly and Governor continue to review retirement systems and benefits.